Revising Our Viewpoints—or—Exercising Intellectual Humility

 Say, “I don’t know… yet” and take a walk—or go home and through the exercises below if the situation makes sense for them.

 Homework Exercise: Negative Thought Journal

 Try this for the next couple of days:

 Throughout your day, make a note of any time you have an automatic, negative thought.

 When you have space to do so, write down in your journal where you were and what you were doing, along with any other relevant info about the situation.
 Try to paint the scene objectively if you can.

-E.g. “I was discussing the upcoming event with Sarah and she responded to my idea for the venue in a mocking tone.”
+E.g. “I was discussing the upcoming event with Sarah and she responded to my idea for the venue in a tone that I didn’t like.”

 Now write down the negative automatic thought you had in response to this situation and emotion.

 E.g. I thought, “Sarah is a jerk and doesn’t care about my feelings more than the stupid event venue.”

 Now note the evidence for and against your negative thought, using only observations the Computer could say Yes to.
 E.g.